-- (b) Statistics of numbers of employees, types of employees and hours worked; - (c) Estimates of the stock of non-financial capital and natural resources used; - (d) Estimates of changes in inventories and gross fixed capital formation undertaken. - 5.19 The compilation of a production account and a generation of income account implies that it must be feasible to calculate output and intermediate consumption and thus value added and also compensation of employees, taxes on production and imports, subsidies and the operating surplus/mixed income.
+- a.
+The items included in the production account and the generation of income account; - Statistics of numbers of employees, types of employees and hours worked; - Estimates of the stock of non-financial capital and natural resources used: - d.
+Estimates of changes in inventories and gross fixed capital formation undertaken. - 5.20 The compilation of a production account and a generation of income account implies that it must be feasible to calculate output and intermediate consumption and thus value added and also compensation of employees, taxes on production and imports, subsidies and the operating surplus/mixed income.
 In principle, it must be feasible to collect at least the above kinds of statistics for an establishment, even if they may not always be available, or needed, in practice.

-Application of the principles in specific situations
+3. Application of the principles in specific situations

-5.28 The application of the principles given above for partitioning an enterprise into establishments is not always straightforward.
+5.21 The application of the principles given above for partitioning an enterprise into establishments is not always straightforward.
 This section discusses several situations in which the organization of production is such that the application is particularly difficult.